 Protecting children: mandatory reporting and other obligations

 Mandatory reporting refers to the legal requirement of certain professional groups to report a reasonable belief of child physical or sexual abuse to child protection authorities.
 For more information, see Mandatory on the Providers website.

 The ‘Bridges Out of 2-day workshop that can take a lot of stress out of managing your caseload and optimise outcomes for the people with whom you work.
 The material provides profound insights and answers to community professionals, agency workers and allied health practitioners serving client bases challenged by financial and social disadvantage.

 The Play, Learn and Grow resources are designed to support MCH nurses to support the crucial role that families play in fostering their children’s learning and development.

 Perinatal mental health and psychosocial assessment

-The has been developed by expert staff at the Parent-Infant Research Institute (PIRI), Mercy Women's Hospital and Austin Health perinatal, who have an extensive background in the area of perinatal mental health as well as health professional training.
+The Perinatal mental health and psychosocial assessment resource manual has been developed by expert staff at the Parent-Infant Research Institute (PIRI), Mercy Women's Hospital and Austin Health perinatal, who have an extensive background in the area of perinatal mental health as well as health professional training.

 Other professional development